-Access the Move Robot into Position screen when the Robot Arm must move to a particular start position before running a program, or when the Robot Arm is moving to a waypoint while modifying a program.
+Description Access the Move Robot into Position screen when the Robot Arm must move to a particular start position before running a program, or when the Robot Arm is moving to a waypoint while modifying a program.
 In cases where the Move Robot into Position screen cannnot move the Robot Arm to the program start position, it moves to the first waypoint in the program tree.

-The Robot Arm can move to an incorrect pose if:

-- The TCP, feature pose or waypoint pose of the first movement is altered during program execution before the first move is executed. - The first waypoint is inside an If or Switch program tree node.

-Accessing the Move Robot into Position Screen

-- 1. Tap the Run tab in the header. - 2.
-In the Footer, tap Play to access the Move Robot into Position screen. - 3.
+The Robot Arm can move to an incorrect pose if: The TCP, feature pose or waypoint pose of the first movement is altered during program execution before the first move is executed.
+The first waypoint is inside an If or Switch program tree node.
+Accessing the 1.
+Tap the Run tab in the header.
+Move Robot into Position Screen In the Footer, tap Play to access the Move Robot into Position screen.
 Follow the on-screen instructions to interact with the animation and the real robot.

-Move robot to

-Hold down Move robot to: to move the Robot Arm to a start position.
+Move robot to Hold down Move robot to: to move the Robot Arm to a start position.
 The animated Robot Arm displayed on-screen shows the desired movement about to be performed.

-Collision can damage the robot or other equipment.
+NOTICECollision can damage the robot or other equipment.
 Compare the animation with the position of the real Robot Arm to ensure the Robot Arm can safely perform the movement without colliding with any obstacles.

-Manual

-Tap Manual to access the Move screen where the Robot Arm can be moved by using the Move Tool arrows and/or configuring Tool Position and Joint Position coordinates.
+Manual Tap Manual to access the Move screen where the Robot Arm can be moved by using the on The Program tab is the where you create and edit robot programs.
+There are two main areas:

+Move Tool arrows and/or configuring Tool Position and Joint Position coordinates.